sajid264/Advanced-Database-Course-CSE411/03 First Assignment.md

 Here we are creating a we are a that has no more than 10 elements Each of which can Have 100 characters.

+### Creating a nested table in Oracle:
+To create a nested table use CREATE TYPE followed by the name of the nested table followed by AS TABLE OF followed by the custom type.

+``CREATE TYPE Education_List AS TABLE OF Education_Type;``

+Here we are creating and nested table of the education type.